igor-petruk/scriptisto/README.md

 It works as a "shebang" for those scripts, extracting build instructions from comments.
 If a script is changed, it rebuilds it and caches the result.
 If it was already built, it immediately delegates to a binary with only <1 ms overhead.

 Also useful for non-compiled languages like Typed Python, but type validation is slow and a good idea to do it once after very change.
+More advantages are listed in [Wiki](https://github.com/igor-petruk/scriptisto/wiki#advantages).

 ## Demo